jronak/pcp/index.md

 Looking forward to working with PCP on many upcoming challenges.

-Again, I would like to express my gratitude to the Performance Co-Pilot Organisation for mentoring me and Google for giving me this opportunity.
+Again, I would like to express my gratitude to the Performance Co-Pilot Organization for mentoring me and Google for giving me this opportunity.

 Cheers!